unneon/glotter/README.md

 - `-pthread` Web server needs this for threading.
 Doesn't need installation.
 - `-lssl` Web server needs this for encryption stuff.
 Available in Ubuntu package `libssl-dev`.
 - `-luWS` A web server.
 Needs to be cloned and compiled from [Github](https://github.com/uNetworking/uWebSockets).
-- `-lz` Web server needs this for theading stuff.
+- `-lz` Web server needs this for compression stuff.
 Available in Ubuntu package `zlib1g-dev`.

 See [Makefile](Makefile) for an example.